The black paper of quantum cryptography: real implementation problems: Introduction

 \section{Introduction}

 In their seminal 1984 paper \cite{bb84}, Bennett and Brassard argued that some basic laws of physics may prove useful in cryptographic tasks.
 They considered first the task of \textit{key distribution} between distant partners and noticed that quantum signals are ideal trusted couriers: if the eavesdropper Eve tries to obtain some information, her action cannot remain concealed, because measurement modifies the state or, equivalently, because of the no-cloning theorem.
 In the second part of their paper, they turned to the task of bit-commitment and proposed a quantum solution relying on entanglement.
 In 1991, Ekert independently re-discovered quantum key distribution \cite{eke91}: his intuition was based on entanglement, more specifically on Bell's inequalities.
+These two works are the milestones of the field, even if precursors for these ideas had been brought up \cite{wiesner}.

 The fact that security is based on physical laws lead to the hope that quantum cryptography may provide the highest possible level of security, namely security against an adversary with unrestricted computational power; in the jargon, \textit{unconditional security}.
 Further research vindicated only one of the two conjectures of Bennett and Brassard: key distribution can indeed be made unconditionally secure \cite{may96,lo99b,sho00}, while bit commitment cannot \cite{bitcom}.
 Most of the subsequent developments in quantum cryptography have therefore been devoted to \textit{quantum key distribution (QKD)}; several review papers are available \cite{gis02,dus06,sca08,lo08}.